Export Data to Excel in Java

 You can easily copy rows and columns from one Excel file to another file programmatically by following the steps mentioned below:

-1. Create an instance of the Workbook class with source workbook input file
+1. Create an instance of the Workbook class with the source workbook input file

-2. Create an instance of the Workbook class for destination workbook
+2. Create an instance of the Workbook class for the destination workbook

-3. Get source and destination worksheets in seperate instances of the Worksheet class
+3. Get source and destination worksheets in separate instances of the Worksheet class

 4. Call the copyRows() method of the destination worksheet with the source worksheet cells